 Tag Archives: dignity

-Grandma’s lipstick
+Grandma’s Lipstick

 I kept that lipstick in the glove box of my car for years, ever so often taking a whiff, and remembering.